 RG: The agency or management side of the equation involves understanding the brand and its marketing goals and developing an aligned program strategy to deliver the best possible results and outcomes.
 Many brands look for partners that proactively look out for their interests and take measured risks to drive more value.
 On the technical side, brands are looking for platforms that can bring everything together in one place.
 For some brands, this may mean using a traditional affiliate network.
 For others, it means using a Software as a Service (SaaS) platform.
 SaaS platforms manage tracking, real time reporting, contracts, payments etc. enabling companies to manage a wide assortment of relationships.

 Going forward how do expect these kinds of issues (if any mentioned above) will be ironed out?
 A case of proving by results?

 TC: Consistency of results has always had an impact on measurement and the ability to make decisions based on inconsistent data.
 It is critical to both brand, agency and affiliate that they use the same metrics and tools to measure performance.
-This will also allow for more accurate attribution modelling.
+This will also allow for more accurate attribution modeling.

 Are there hints that this approach to affiliate will continue to evolve into 2017?

-RG: I think the number of brands who are developing or about to move to direct or in house programs is indicative of a major move to more direct control over their affiliate, marketing and business development partnerships.
+RG: I think the number of brands who are developing or about to move to direct or in-house programs is indicative of a major move to more direct control over their affiliate, marketing and business development partnerships.

 This discussion formed the basis of a panel session at Performance Marketing Insights: London 2016.